Therapy for Emotional Abuse in San diego, California

 Woman standing at a beach railing, gazing at the ocean during sunset—reflecting the emotional processing and healing journey in individual therapy after a coercive or emotionally abusive relationship.

 Although emotional abuse doesn’t leave visible wounds or bruises, its impact is very real.
-Many survivors experience:
+After emotional abuse, you may notice:

 • Anxiety, depression, or symptoms of PTSD

-At Cove Counseling Group, we understand the lasting impact of this kind of trauma — even long after the relationship ends.
+At Cove Counseling Group, we understand the lasting impact of this kind of relational trauma — even long after the relationship has ended.

 We offer in-person trauma therapy in San Diego for individuals who value face-to-face connection and support in a calming, welcoming space.